 21 December 2018

-Festive traditions are all part of the joy of Christmas, whether they are customs inherited from the family or those that have culturally transported through the years.
+Festive traditions are all part of the joy of Christmas, whether they are customs inherited from the family or those that have been culturally transported through the years.

 However, Christmas conventions have evolved over time, and like everything, seasonal fashions come and go.
-If you’re wondering how to inject a little vintage Christmas into your home this year, we’ve put together some ideas to help you bring the past into the present this December.
+If you’re wondering how to inject a little vintage Christmas into your home this year, we’ve put together some vintage Christmas ideas to help you bring the past into the present this December.

-A very vintage Christmas tree
+Vintage Christmas decorating ideas - A very vintage Christmas tre

 Often the Christmas tree is the centre point of the home, and this has been the case for centuries.
 If decorating your evergreen is something you look forward to every year, you won’t be alone, and while tastes have certainly changed over the decades, that’s not to say you can’t bring back some retro decorative styles.